 Private equity consists mainly of equity investments made outside the structure of public markets.
-Private equity investments are valued either quarterly or annually based on audited financial statements from external investment managers using a market-based approach or discounted cash flows.
+Private equity investments are valued either quarterly or annually based on audited financial statements from external investment managers using a market-based approach.

 Infrastructure and renewable resources consist of privately owned and managed infrastructure assets, as well as timber, agriculture and other renewable assets.
 Infrastructure and renewable resource investments are valued annually using a market-based approach or net asset value method.